How do you know if a lawyer is right for you and your business and what can you expect? It obviously starts with the first meeting…

 Bring your response to the meeting with your lawyer.

-Taking the time to summarise your dispute in this way, using language that makes sense to you, not legal language, will then help you to understand the framing of the legal problem:
+Taking the time to summarise your dispute as above, using language that makes sense to you, not legal language, will then help your lawyer to understand the framing of the legal problem:

 After years of experience in litigation, we have found that every commercial dispute can be understood in simple terms using these five elements.
 And the party who is best able to articulate the answers (or responses) to these elements in a clear and simple way, is more likely to succeed.